-The Washtenaw County Food Policy Council increases and preserves access to safe, local and healthy food for all residents of Washtenaw County.
+The Washtenaw County Food Policy Council (WFPC) is an advisory subcommittee of the Washtenaw County Board of Commissioners that increases and preserves access to safe, local and healthy food for all residents of Washtenaw County.

-The idea for a Washtenaw County Food Policy Council originally came out of discussion during meetings of the Food System Economic Partnership’s Policy Committee meetings.
-After seeing the rise of Food Policy Councils around the country, committee members saw a growing need for the same sort of unifying structure in Washtenaw County.
-What was originally an idea gained further traction after Washtenaw County Public Health was able to secure grant funding for the development of a food policy council.
-With this support the Policy Committee was able to move this idea further, hiring a part-time council coordinator and applying for recognition by Washtenaw County Board of Commissioners in the winter of 2012.
+The Washtenaw County Food Policy Council originated from a discussion during meetings of the Food System Economic Partnership’s Policy Committee.
+After seeing the rise of Food Policy Councils around the country, committee members saw a growing need for the same unifying structure in Washtenaw County.
+Their original idea gained further traction after Washtenaw County Health Department was able to secure grant funding for the development of a Food Policy Council.
+With this support, the Policy Committee was able to move this idea further and secured recognition from the Washtenaw County Board of Commissioners in the winter of 2012.

 The Washtenaw County Food Policy Council supports a viable, economical and sustainable local food system through multiple strategies including: